xnorkl/cyberdefenseclub/playbook.md

 find /directory/path -user <user>
 # print .ext files owned by a user
 find /directory/path -user <user> -name "*.ext"
+# you can do the same but by group.
+find /directory/path -group <group> -name "*.ext" -ls
 ```

 **chown**